LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 * You can create [versions and releases](conversation-builder-versions-releases.html) of survey bots.
 * Bot transcripts can be logged.

-However, there are a few, important ways that survey bots differ from custom bots:
+However, there are some important ways that survey bots differ from custom bots:

 * There are a few interactions that are available only to survey bots, namely, the CSAT, NPS, and FCR interactions.
-* You can use only a subset of the standard interaction types in survey bots.
+* You can use only a subset of the standard interactions in survey bots.
 * Survey bots have a few, additional bot settings that are specific to surveys.
 * You *don't* deploy survey bots by creating agent connectors and starting them.
 Instead, survey bots use a simpler and quicker "Publish" process, and the rest happens behind the scenes.